sarah-antillia/Tensorflow-Image-Segmentation-Pre-Augmented-CVC-ColonDB/README.md

 <a href="./projects/TensorflowSlightlyFlexibleUNet/CVC-ColonDB/evaluation.csv">evaluation.csv</a><br>

-The loss (bce_dice_loss) to this CVC-ColonDB/test was not so low, and dice_coef so high as shown below.
+The loss (bce_dice_loss) to this CVC-ColonDB/test was not so low, and dice_coef not so high as shown below.
 <br>
 <pre>
 loss,0.1336